10Life/strapi-plugin-advanced-cache-manager/README.md

 # strapi-plugin-advanced-cache-manager
-A Cache Management for Strapi.
+An advanced cache management plugin for Strapi.

-Strapi v4 Graphql plugin do not come with a cache out of the box.
-A third party plugin, apollo-server-plugin-response-cache is used to provide cache feature, however, no invalidate cache logic available.
-There is another fork project that come with invalidate logic however, only the execution of graphql mutation can invalide cache that do not suitable for user who create/update inside strapi or by direct sql.
+Strapi v4 GraphQL plugin does not come with a cache feature out of the box.
+A third-party plugin, apollo-server-plugin-response-cache, is used to enable caching, but it does not have a cache invalidation logic.
+There is another forked project that has a cache invalidation logic, but it only works when GraphQL mutations are executed.
+This is not suitable for users who create or update data inside Strapi or by direct SQL queries.

-This plugin let strapi user invalidate the cache according to the cache time defined.
-Besids, it also provide a way for user to clear AWS CDN cache.
+This plugin allows Strapi users to invalidate the cache according to the cache time defined in the plugin options.
+Besides, it also provides a way for users to clear AWS CDN cache.

 # How to use
-Put this at the top of /config/plugins.js
+Put this at the top of `/config/plugins.js`:
 ```
 const InMemoryLRUCache = require('@apollo/utils.keyvaluecache').InMemoryLRUCache;
 const { RedisCache } = require('apollo-server-cache-redis');